RP2040 MicroPython: mpremote

 Mount folder

 Using the mount command, “mpremote mount .”, you can mount the folder on the PC as local storage to the microcontroller.
+When the listdir() is executed it is showing the contents of the folder on the PC, not on the Pico.
 Here is an example:

 mpremote mount .